Seasawher/mathlib4-help/docs/options.md

      2. If this is set to the empty string they will check if there is a cadical binary next to theexecuting program.
 Usually that program is going to be `lean` itself and we do ship a`cadical` next to it.

      3. If that does not succeed try to call `cadical` from PATH.
 The empty string default indicatesto use the one that ships with Lean.

-## sat.timeout
-type: `Nat`

-default: `10`

-the number of seconds that the sat solver is run before aborting

-## sat.trimProofs
-type: `Bool`

-default: `true`

-Whether to run the trimming algorithm on LRAT proofs

 ## says.no_verify_in_CI
 type: `Bool`